brookin8/brookin8.github.io/_posts/2017-09-24-Bootstrap, Sass, Jekyll, Gulp, and more Front End Fun.markdown

   3.**JavaScript** (Adds interactivity- IE forms, buttons, log-igns - and animation to your site)

-I will get more into Back-End later on, but essentially it's "server-side" functionality (a lot of database interaction).
+I will get more into Back-End later on, but essentially it's "server-side" functionality (mainly database interaction).

 <br>